Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

 Looking for more information about pain?

-Check out Chronic Pain Management, Explaining Pain Cycles and Assessment of Chronic Pain in the OT Flourish Membership.
+Check out the Occupational Therapy for Chronic Pain Management, Explaining Pain Cycles and Assessment of Chronic Pain micro videos and pain management occupational therapy handouts in our membership, the OT Accelerator.

 Not feeling confident working with older adults in your OT practice?
 If you are new to working in SNF or Home Health, we are here to level up your practice!
 Join the OT Flourish Membership today!